Estimated reading time: 4 minutes

 Always remember you are there to serve, not to be served.

 You are not there to waste people’s time.
 This is an opportunity for you to have a positive impact, and you need a plan to make that possible.

-If you are confused where can you best serve them, talk to each person individually.
+If you are confused about where can you best serve them, talk to each person individually.

 Find out their strengths and weaknesses.
 Get to know these people for the values they stand to gain from you.

-Knowing people individually helps you know how you can influence them best, and improve their lives.
+Knowing people individually helps you know how you can influence the best, and improve their lives.

 4. Be Fair

 This often comes up as one of the crucial leadership matters – you get to a high position, and favor only your close friends.
 That’s not the attribute of an effective influencer.